tsantanam/networkx-robustness/README.md

 ## Installation

-The package can be installed using pip and requires Python 3.7 or greater.
+The package can be installed using the pip package manager and requires Python 3.7 or greater.

 ```bash
 pip install networkx-robustness